GertjanvanhetHof/helloword_with_flask/README.md

 # helloworld_with_flask
-Hello World! example with Flask.
+Hello World!
+Example with Flask.

+put mypython.py where you want it create subfolder named 'template' put mytemplate.html in template folder run this example with the command: 'python mypython.py' (without quotes)